narwhalacademy/zebra-crossing/README.md

 - **Turn off message previews in your notifications.**
   - **iOS:** `Settings → Notifications → Show Previews: When Unlocked`.
   - **Android:** `Settings → Apps & notifications → Notifications → Notifications on lock screen → Sensitive notifications: Off`.
+- **Restart your phone by turning it off and then back on** to clean up its temporary memory (RAM) and so it runs smoother.

 ##### Minimize location tracking on your phone

 - **Turn off location history:**
-  - iOS: `Settings → Privacy → Location Services → System Services → Significant Locations`.
+  - iOS: `Settings → Privacy & Security → Location Services → System Services → Significant Locations`.
   - Android: `Settings → Security and privacy → More privacy settings → Activity controls →  Location History.`
   - Google Maps: Tap your profile picture `→ Settings → Maps history → Saving to Web & App Activity → Turn off: Turn off and delete activity`.
 - **Delete past location history:**